hpaluch/crnr-ii-intro/README.md

 There are only two Verilog files:
 - `top.v` - master - the `top` module inputs and outputs are mapped
   to real pins on CPLD.
 It uses following modules:
-  - `CLK_DIV8` - on-chip clock divider by 8x, 1Mhz output is connected
+  - `CLK_DIV8` - on-chip clock divider by 8x, 1 MHz output is connected
      to internal variable `clk_1mhz`
   - `CD100000` - synchronous cascadable decimal counter, used to
-     "divide" 1Mhz to 10Hz.
+     "divide" 1 Mhz to 10 Hz.
 Please note that all counters in cascade further use `clk_1mhz`.
 The "clock division" is realised by pulse `CE` (Counter Enable), that is active on every 100_000 Clock tick.